they-call-me-electronerd/Sasto_Mahango/docs/COLOR_PALETTE.md

 ✗ (Honestly, very few drawbacks with this palette)
 ✗ Might need to test gold accent carefully (can look dated if overused)

-VERDICT: 10/10 - PERFECT FOR MULYASUCHI ⭐⭐⭐
+VERDICT: 10/10 - PERFECT FOR SASTOMAHANGO ⭐⭐⭐
 BEST USE: Market intelligence, financial platforms, premium data services

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━